Meet Your Pilot

 I’ve been flying drones since 2013.
-I received ground and flight school training through my former employer, ABC News, and in 2019 I became a Part 107 licensed remote pilot, and in 2021 I completed recurrent training to renew my license through 2023.
+I received ground and flight school training and in 2019 I became a Part 107 licensed remote pilot, and in 2021 I completed recurrent training to renew my license through 2023.

 Is this legal?

 Commercial drone operations are completely legal when they are executed with all appropriate operational controls in places, as well as all licenses, permissions and clearances.

 Licensed: I completed ground and flight school training at ABC News and passed the Federal Aviation Administration (FAA) Part 107 remote pilot exam in 2019.
 Any pilot flying for Sunset Beach Films is FAA-licensed and crew members are assiduously trained in drone operations, procedures and safety protocols.

 Insured: Sunset Beach Films carries $1,000,000 in worldwide commercial liability coverage, including property damage and bodily injury (though we’ve had no need for it to date).
 Never hire a drone operator who is not licensed by the FAA and/or does not carry a similarly substantial insurance policy.

 Prior to each shoot, we work through our comprehensive pre-production checklist which includes studying real-time weather forecasts, tracking wind speeds and calculating the path of the sun over a client property on a planned shoot day to determine precisely when and where the light and the shadows will fall on a given property to provide for the richest film experience possible.